88-degrees/MarsConstitution/README.md

 ## Preamble

-We the people of the Martian, in order to form a more perfect planet, establish justice, insure land and space tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution for the Mars.
+We the people of the Mars, in order to form a more perfect planet, establish justice, insure land and space tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution for the Mars.

 ## Article 1: Living Rights